-A member of Cole Schotz since 1990, Alan has overall managed or played significant role in transactions involving:
+An attorney with Cole Schotz since 1990 and a member since 1993, Alan has managed or played a significant role in transactions such as:

 Alan has addressed symposia sponsored by the New Jersey Bar Association, New Jersey Society of Certified Public Accountants and local business groups.
-He has lectured to the Master of Business Administration programs at the Wharton School of the University of Pennsylvania and the Graduate School of Business of Columbia University.
-He is a contributing author of a chapter in the New Jersey Tax Handbook (ALM), and a chapter soon to be published dealing with taxation in New Jersey environmental matters.
+He has lectured to the MBA programs at the Wharton School of the University of Pennsylvania and the Graduate School of Business of Columbia University.
+For over a decade, he was a contributing author of a chapter in the New Jersey Tax Handbook (ALM), including authoring a chapter dealing with taxation in New Jersey environmental matters.
 He has been quoted in several periodicals including the Bergen Record and the New York Times.
-He has served for many years on the Board of Directors of the Penn Club of Metropolitan New Jersey and was elected its President this year.
+He has served for many years on the Board of Directors of the Penn Club of Metropolitan New Jersey and was elected as its Treasurer and then President.
 He has served on several committees of the New Jersey Bar Association and New Jersey Society of Certified Public Accountants.
-In addition, Alan was appointed to the Citizen's Financial Advisory Committee of Millburn Township, New Jersey, and serves on the Board of Trustee for the National Multiple Sclerosis Society, Greater North Jersey Chapter.
+In addition, Alan was appointed to the Citizen’s Financial Advisory Committee of Millburn Township, New Jersey, and served on the Board of Trustees for the National Multiple Sclerosis Society, Greater North Jersey Chapter.

 Alan received his BS in Economics and MS in Accounting from the Wharton School at the University of Pennsylvania, his Juris Doctor magna cum laude from the University of Pittsburgh, and his LL.M (in Taxation) from New York University.